-From the Registrar1
+From the Acting Registrar 1

-Plans at a glance
+Plans at a glance 3

 Core responsibilities: planned results and resources, and key risks 5

-The administration of Canada's final court of appeal5
+The administration of Canada's final court of appeal 5

-Internal Services: planned results
+Internal Services: planned results .1

-Spending and human resources
+Spending and human resources 5

-Planned spending
+Planned spending 1 5

-Planned human resources
+Planned human resources1 .7

-Estimates by vote
+Estimates by vote 7

-Condensed future-oriented statement of operations
+Future-oriented Condensed statement of operations 1 7

-Corporate information
+Corporate information 9

-Organizational profile
+Organizational profile1 9

-Raison d'être, mandate and role: who we are and what we do 17
+Raison d'être, mandate and role: who we are and what we do 1 9

-Operating context
+Operating context 9

-Reporting framework
+Reporting framework 2 0

-Supporting information on the program inventory
+Supporting information on the program inventory 2 1

-Supplementary information tables
+Supplementary information tables 1

-Federal tax expenditures
+Federal tax expenditures 1

-Organizational contact information
+Organizational contact information 2

-Appendix: definitions
+Appendix: definitions 3

-Endnotes
+Endnotes 7

-From the Registrar
+From the Acting Registrar

-I am pleased to present the 2020-21 Departmental Plan for the Office of the Registrar of the Supreme Court of Canada ('ORSCC').
+I am pleased to present the 2021-22 Departmental Plan for the Office of the Registrar of the Supreme Court of Canada ('ORSCC').

-Our 2020-21 Departmental Plan provides information on what we do and the results which we are aiming to achieve during the 2020-21 fiscal year, as well as providing transparency on how financial resources will be spent.
-We also describe in our report our programs and services for Canadians, our priorities for 2020-21, and how our work will help us attain our organizational priorities.
+The report provides information on what we do and the results which we are aiming to achieve during the 2021-22 fiscal year, as well as providing transparency on how financial resources will be spent.
+We also describe in our report our programs and services for Canadians, our priorities for 2021-22, and how our work will help us attain our organizational priorities.

 The judges of the Supreme Court of Canada ('Court') are supported by the ORSCC, being an integral component of the Court.
-As defined by its Core Responsibility statement, i.e. "The Administration of Canada's final court appeal", the ORSCC provides services and support for Canada's final court of appeal to process, hear and decide cases.
+As defined by its Core Responsibility statement, i.e. "The Administration of Canada's final court of appeal", the ORSCC provides services and support for Canada's final court of appeal to process, hear and decide cases.
 It also supports communications and outreach to various stakeholders.

 The core work of the ORSCC continues to be the processing and management of all cases brought to the Court.
 The environment and context in which the Court manages and decides cases is continuously evolving, which in turn produces new risks and challenges.
+In addition, the uncertainty surrounding the current COVID-19 pandemic is such that it is difficult to fully assess the impacts it may pose in the future.
+Supporting the court hearings in a safe and effective manner remains a top priority and the ORSCC continues to monitor the situation and adjust its operations accordingly.

-In 2020-21, the ORSCC will continue to place a high priority on pursuing its work towards the adaptation of its business processes to an electronic environment, with a view to continuously improving electronic access to the Court's case files and information, both for internal use by the Court as well as by the public and litigants.
+In 2021-22, the ORSCC will continue to place a high priority on pursuing its work towards the adaptation of its business processes to an electronic environment, with a view to continuously improving electronic access to the Court's case files and information, both for internal use by the Court as well as by the public and litigants.